BenjaminHamon/MyBlog/ContentSamples/Articles/Example_3.md

 Warnings:
 - Spoilers::MyBook

-Excerpt: |
+Description: |
-  A captivating article about something and this is its excerpt (3).
+  A captivating article about something and this is its description (3).

 ---